PrefectHQ/prefect/docs/guides/deployment/docker.md

 tag: latest
 ```

-This will create a `prefect.yaml` file for us populated with some fields, by default it will look like this:
+This will create a `prefect.yaml` file for us populated with some fields.
+By default, it will look like this:

 ```yaml
 # Welcome to your prefect.yaml file!
 You can you this file for storing and managing